tommasocarraro-sony/recsys-agent/README.md

 ![ONCE architecture](pics/once.png)

-### 2. LLMs are used for the next item title prediction in sequential recommendation systems
+### 2. LLMs are used for the next item title prediction in sequential recommendation systems (mapping to the LLM token space)

 In these kinds of works, the user and item representations (i.e., embeddings) are first pre-trained using different techniques depending on the specific work.
 After that, a user encoder and an item encoder are learned to translate the user and item representations into the token space of the LLM model, so that users and items become internal tokens that the LLM can reason about.
 The training procedure of these encoders is depicted in the following figure taken from the [paper](https://dl.acm.org/doi/10.1145/3637528.3671931): `Large Language Models meet Collaborative Filtering: An Efficient All-round LLM-based Recommender System`.